HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/performance.markdown

 Other software video encoders such as VP8 and VP9 promise similar results to x264 and x265, but generally take longer to encode.
 VP8 and VP9 hardware decoders for mobile devices are not widespread, which can lead to faster battery drain while playing these types of videos.
 Most modern computers can play VP8 and VP9 video with ease.

-HandBrake also includes support for AMD VCE, Intel QSV, and Nvidia NVENC hardware encoders.
+HandBrake also includes support for AMD VCE, Intel QSV, and NVIDIA NVENC hardware encoders.
 These encoders produce H.264 and/or H.265 video at extremely high speed, at the expense of some quality and larger file sizes.

 Let’s compare.
 Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using eight different video encoders.

-The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, an AMD Radeon RX 580, an Nvidia GeForce GTX 1060, and Windows 10 Professional.
+The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, an AMD Radeon RX 580, an NVIDIA GeForce GTX 1060, and Windows 10 Professional.

 | Official Preset   | Encoder       | Type     | Quality / Bit Rate   | Audio Tracks  | Encoding Speed | Realtime Speed | Total Bit Rate | Total Size |
 |-------------------|---------------|----------|----------------------|---------------|----------------|----------------|----------------|------------|